F4FXL/DStarGateway/README.md

 make USE_GPS=1
 ```
 #### 3.5.0.2.
 Build With DRats Support
-IMHO Drats is a dying thing, therefore it is included as a build option.
+IMHO Drats is a decaying thing, therefore it is included as a build option.
 ```
 make USE_DRATS=1
 ```